-Sixth Form Ashmole Academy offers a traditional academic curriculum comprising of around 20 A-levels covering all the traditional subjects required by university, as well as many other subjects providing a full breadth of choice.
-Biology, Chemistry, Physics, English Literature, Mathematics, Further Maths, History, Geography, Economics, Politics, Art, Music, PE, Drama, Fashion & Textiles, Product Design, Psychology, Philosophy and Ethics, PE, French, Spanish and Sociology are all subjects on offer at A-level.
+Ashmole Academy offers a traditional academic curriculum comprising of around 20 A-levels covering all the traditional subjects required by university, as well as many other subjects providing a full breadth of choice.
+Biology, Chemistry, Physics, English Literature, Mathematics, Further Maths, History, Geography, Economics, Art, Music, PE, Drama, Product Design, Psychology, Philosophy and Ethics, PE, French, Spanish and Sociology are all subjects on offer at A-level.
 Most students will study three A-levels and some will study four.
+BTEC National in Business is also offered to those internal students in the Sixth Form for whom A-level is not suitable.
 In addition, students take part in community service and enrichment as well as PSHE and Religious Education activities that are organised.
 There is a dedicated Sixth Form Centre and study area solely for Sixth Form use.

 The Academy regards the Sixth Form as not only teaching A-levels but also the pre-undergraduate stage of education, as most of the students will go to university either at the end of Year 13, or after a gap year.
 The Academy therefore operates specialised preparation programmes for those seeking careers in top professions such as Law and Medicine or have ambition to apply for Oxford or Cambridge universities.